wkumari/draft-wkumari-dnsop-extended-error/README.md

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2019

 3.22.
-Extended DNS Error Code 21 - Deprecated
+Extended DNS Error Code 21 - Not Supported

    The requested operation or query is not supported as its use has been deprecated.